 Fulfilling New Orders

-Each time we connect to Shopify, to retrieve new orders, we request only orders that match the filter criteria you will configure during this setup process.
-Orders matching your chosen criteria are retrieved by our integration module which attempts to inject each order into your Fulfillment Control Panel account for processing.
+Each time our integration module connects to Shopify in order to retrieve new orders, it will request only orders that match the filter criteria you will configure during this setup process.
+Orders matching your chosen criteria are retrieved and deposited into your Fulfillment Control Panel account for processing.

 Tracking Updates to Shopify